 Constance explains: “Our capacity for learning love lessons depends on how psychologically aware we become about ourselves.
 We learn the most if we don’t blame the other, but take responsibility for the failure of love.”

 In particular, Constance recommends that you make sure you take time to honestly answer the following question before you go rushing into a new relationship:

-When you can honestly answer the above question, then you’re far more ready to healthfully love again – and far more prepared to deal with the inevitable challenges coming your way in the “Contract Phase” and “Resolution Phase” of your next love union.
+When you can honestly answer the above question, then you’re far more ready to healthfully love again – and far more prepared to deal with the inevitable challenges coming your way in the “Contraction Phase” and “Resolution Phase” of your next love union.

 Think happy—no matter how much life throws at you – with the research-backed happiness tools in THINK HAPPY!